When considering an abortion, your health and safety are important.

 These first two steps are very important when making a pregnancy decision, as they will help inform you for your next steps.

 When abortion is an option you are considering, our services can help you in your decision.
 Our medical grade HCG urine pregnancy test can confirm your pregnancy, and a limited OB ultrasound can determine if your pregnancy is viable while also giving you vital information on your pregnancy’s development.
 This is important information to have when reviewing the abortion options available to you.

 According to the Department of Health and Human Services, having gonorrhea, chlamydia or bacterial vaginosis can increase a woman’s chance of having an infection after an abortion procedure.
 This is important because more than one million pregnant women are annually diagnosed with a sexually transmitted infection.

 Before scheduling an abortion procedure, make sure you confirm your pregnancy through a medical-grade HCG urine test, receive an ultrasound to determine pregnancy development, and are tested for any infections that may affect your health.
 Skylark provides sexually transmitted testing and treatment at no cost.
-For more information on scheduling an appointment, click here.
+To request an appointment, fill out the form to the right.